10 May 2021

 Woodlands once covered large parts of our country, but over the centuries they were chopped down.
 Now just 13% of the UK is covered in woodlands, compared to an EU average of 38%.

 We need to reforest the UK to tackle the climate and ecological crisis.
 In addition to protecting old trees, we have to grow lots of new ones.
-And every community can play its part by doubling local tree cover.
+And every community can play its part by doubling local tree cover which is why doubling tree cover across the local authority area is one of the 50 actions in our Climate Action Plan for councils.

 People in communities across the country are getting their hands dirty by planting trees.
 This is great but it's not enough.
 We also need local councils to set ambitious plans to double tree cover.